CodingPatrick/CodingPatrick/README.md

 - 🏫 Currently in my second year of Software Engineering @ uOttawa
 - 💻 Learning to develop apps using Android Studio
-- 💬 Java and Python 3
+- 💬 Java, Python 3, HTML, CSS